Sadr Region in Cygnus | IC 1318 and Emission Nebula

 - Processing: DeepSkyStacker, Adobe Photoshop

-The images were captured from my backyard in the city (Bortle Scale Class 7) using Astro Photography Tool.
+The images were captured from my backyard in the city (Bortle Scale Class 6) using a ZWO ASIAIR Plus.
 From my latitude, the best time to photograph this nebula is between the months of June-September).

 To get a better understanding of the way I process each and every one of my astrophotography images, please consider purchasing my premium image processing guide.